Tutorials

 Adding New Users (Server Side):

-As an Owner or Admin, you can add users from the server:
+As an Admin, you can add users from the server:

 1. Click the VoxCom Server icon in the menu bar